Are you wondering where to stay in Seoul?

 Mid-range accommodation in Jongno-gu: Tong Tong Petit Hotel

 - What I love: Rooftop terrace

 - Best for: Singles and couples looking to stay in the center of all the action

-All the sights of the Jongno-gu area are also within easy reach and the metro station is only a 2-minutes’ walk away.
+All the sights of the Jongno-gu area are also within easy reach.
+The metro station is only a 2-minute walk away.

 Budget accommodation in Jongno-gu: Oh My Guesthouse

 - What I love: The kind, friendly owners